nlpraveennl/springsecurity-autologout/README.md

 timeLeft in server timeLeft in browser may have difference over a large time of 30 minutes.(If system goes sleep or network failures for some time or server goes down for some time)
 Need shared object coding such as localStorage to make it working for more than one tab.(Multitab access)

-### Approach2.
+### Approach 2.
 Save lastAccessTime in session attribute and calculate sesionTimeLeft and intimate browser periodically. so browser updates timer even though two tabs are open.
 Steps to achieve auto logout functionality
 1. Save lastAccessTime in session attribute
 2. Add two filters before spring security's filter(DelegatingFilterProxy)